ThomasLegleu/RoboND-Rover-Project/writeup_template.md

 #### 2. Launching in autonomous mode your rover can navigate and map autonomously.
 Explain your results and how you might improve them in your writeup.

-1- Navigating autonoumously: Moved the process_image() and rock_thresh() function from the lab into the precetion_step() and generated anew function in the perception.py for thresholding the rocks:
+1- Navigating autonoumously: Moved the process_image() and rock_thresh() function from the lab into the precetion_step() and generated a new function in the perception.py for thresholding the rocks:

     def perception_step(Rover):